 In accordance with Section 4 of the Official Statistics Act, the official statistics shall be accompanied by the phrase, "Official Statistics of Sweden" or the symbol as set out in the Act.
 According to the general recommendations in Regulations for the publishing of official statistics, the designation "Official Statistics of Sweden" (SOS) or the symbol for SOS should be printed on the title page of statistical publications or in connection with the table of contents in databases.
 In electronically published documents the SOS designation or symbol should also be displayed on tables/graphs/charts.
 The last sentence can be interpreted so that it includes tables on the Internet that are not a part of a publication or database.
 Statistical authorities often present their statistics in this way, as independent tables without commentary text.
+Statistics

-Statistics Sweden calls this publishing form "Requested tables and graphs".
+Sweden calls this publishing form "Requested tables and graphs".

 All requested tables and graphs pertaining to the official statistics for which Statistics Sweden is responsible are accompanied by the SOS symbol.
-Publications that are available in fulltext versions on Statistics Sweden's website always have the designation "Official Statistics of Sweden" on the title page, while this is not so common for every table in the publication.
-Statistics in the form of matrixes/tables in Sweden's Statistical Databases (SSD) have the designation Official Statistics of Sweden on each matrix.
+Publications that are available in full text versions on Statistics Sweden's website always have the designation "Official Statistics of Sweden" on the title page, while this is not so common for every table in the publication.
+Statistics in the form of matrixes/tables in the Statistical Database on Statistics Sweden's website have the designation Official Statistics of Sweden on each matrix.

 A review on publishing has been done for the other statistical authorities.
-Fourteen authorities publish their statistics in Sweden's Statistical Databases and 11 of them publish some or all their products in the series "Statistical Reports" and thus fulfil the requirement of using the designation or symbol.
-Those authorities which publish statistics on their own websites have the designation or symbol on the title page or similar, or together with the individual table on the Internet.
-Two of the authorities have not used the designation or the symbol for any product.
+Fourteen authorities publish their statistics in the Statistical Database and 11 of them publish some or all their products in the series "Statistical Reports" and thus fulfil the requirement of using the designation or symbol.
+Of the remaining authorities that publish all their official statistics on their own websites, one authority does not use the designation or the symbol at all on the title page or similar, or with separate tables on the Internet.
+Other authorities use the designation or the symbol.
+A small number of authorities do not use it for all products.